 I haven’t found many references to the name of the villa in the years that Farwerck lived there.
 It almost seems as if locals used the name, but the inhabitants didn’t.
 A newspaper item about the fire that I hadn’t found because the name is spelled “Fahrwenck” does use the name.

-So, the family Farwerck bought the villa around 1911, the Amsterdam archive have the family moving to Hilversum only at 1 May 1914.
+So, the family Farwerck bought the villa around 1912, the Amsterdam archive have the family moving to Hilversum only at 1 May 1914.
 Perhaps they needed a few years for reconstructions?
 Farwerck’s mother died in 1920, his father in 1930.
 The staff lived in the coach house until 1943 when Willy and Johanna Farwerck moved into the main building and their sons into the coach house.
-In 1967 the expanding next door school buys the villa, initially puts school classes in it, but soon takes the villa down to replace it with a new building.
+In 1967 the expanding next door school buys the villa, initially puts school classes in it, but apparently takes the villa down after 1977 to replace it with a new building.
 Point of fact: Farwerck did not spend his last years in the house where he had lived for many, many years.
 Where did he move to?
 I’m not sure yet.